eccelm/nc-news-backend/__notes/to_do_improvements.md

 Improve the Date Formatter to a more readable form with .toUTCString or .toLocaleString (also Date and Time similarly)

 - Error Handling

+- Should 405 go on all parametric endpoints too like /:articleid

 - Posting wrong data type e.g. can send a new comment with body as an array, and it gets converted to a string --> how to stop this?

 ```js